KainoaNewton/acumen-chat/README.md

 ## Features

-- 💬 Chat with a multitude of ai models using your own api keys and local models.
+- 💬 Chat with multiple AI models from OpenAI, Anthropic, Google, Mistral, and other providers
+- 🔐 Bring your own API keys with local storage
+- 🎛️ Support for custom models and OpenAI-compatible endpoints
 - 💾 Local storage for chat history and settings
+- ⚡ Real-time streaming responses
+- 🔄 Multiple response versions and regeneration capabilities
 - 🎨 Modern UI with Tailwind CSS and shadcn/ui
-- ⚡ Real-time streaming responses
-- 📱 Responsive design
+- 📱 Responsive design for desktop and mobile

+## Planned Features

+- 📚 File upload and document analysis capabilities
+- 🧠 Knowledge management with personal knowledge base and RAG support
+- 🔄 Synchronization across devices with cloud storage
+- 📤 Export chats to PDF or markdown files
+- 🔗 Integration with external tools and MCP
+- 📋 Advanced prompt templates and management

 ## Getting Started